 But, Laurencot said, "France is after all a country of hosts, a country of reception, a welcoming country.
 And it's not enough to say it; we had to do it."

 So far, the mayor's tactic appears to be working.

-Clothing store owner Roberte Fouillot said there was some initial reticence to the idea, what with the recent terror attacks and demands on social services by needy French people.
-But news of the Syrian war shocked her.
+Clothing store owner Roberte Fouillot said reactions were more or less positive, although there was some initial reticence to the idea, what with the recent terror attacks by Islamic extremists and demands on social services by needy French people.
+But images of the war in Syria in the media shocked her.

 "These poor kids, these poor families who are suffering — it's unacceptable in our day and age," Fouillot said.

-As for the issue of integration, Fouillot didn't foresee problems.
+As for the issue of integration, Fouillot does not foresee problems.

 "They are people like everyone else.
 We all have our religion," she said.
 "Today, if everyone reached out to each other, well, there might be less wars, less misery in the world."

 The Alahamads arrived in Gray on a foggy mid-December night.
 Allocated a bare but warm apartment, Alahamad and Mshanti breathed a sigh of relief.
 They look forward to learning French, finding work and sending the children to school.
 Alahamad hopes France will recognize his Russian medical degree.

 An exploratory walk, with Nora and Ahmed playing excitedly in a small playground near the river, cemented their impression: The town was perfect.
 The worst, they hoped, was finally behind them.

 "It's difficult.
 We lost many things," Alahamad said.
 "I want to start a new life.
 Now, I think we have a chance."